contrast-zone/t-rewriter.js/README.md

 ## 3. extending grammar language

-In this section we deal with extensions of original *v-parser* algorithm, originating from the raw lowest level computationally complete version towards higher level user friendly type of grammars.
-Firstly, we extend our algorithm to embrace [unrestricted grammar](https://en.wikipedia.org/wiki/Unrestricted_grammar) that is proven to be [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness).
-This step represents a bare minimum that supports any [computable](https://en.wikipedia.org/wiki/Computable_function) relation between a grammar and input text.

-However, we also require our system to represent grammars that are confortably and cozy to work with.
-Following this line of aspiration, we introduce two unrelated extensions along *generic* and *logic* axes.
+In this section we bring some extensions to original *v-parser* algorithm.
+We start from extending our algorithm to embrace phrase related definitions.
+In further extensions, beside requirement for our grammar to be [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), we also require our system to represent grammars that are confortably and cozy to work with.
+Following these lines of aspiration, we introduce two unrelated extensions along *generic* and *logic* axes.
 Generic axis is about introducing [generic variables](https://en.wikipedia.org/wiki/Generic_programming) to make grammar definitions similar to [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) easier to implement.
 Logic axis is about introducing [logic operators](https://en.wikipedia.org/wiki/Logical_connective) to make grammar definitions similar to [zeroth-order logic](https://en.wikipedia.org/wiki/Zeroth-order_logic) easier to implement.
 Finally, combining extensions over both generic and logic axes leads us to *type (phrase: generic, structure: logic) grammars*, enabling us to handle [higher-order logic](https://en.wikipedia.org/wiki/Higher-order_logic) and [metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming) tasks more easily.
-This final system may represent a general theorem proving technology ready to cope with questions of connecting starting assumptions to ending conclusions, in a form of connecting grammar rules to input text.
+This final, [computationally](https://en.wikipedia.org/wiki/Computable_function) complete system may represent a general theorem proving technology ready to cope with questions of connecting starting assumptions to ending conclusions, in a form of connecting input text stream to grammar rules.

-We introduce a nomenclature of this extensions system originating from *type (phrase: specific, structure: pair) grammar* which we use as a synonym for unrestricted grammar.
+We introduce a special nomenclature of this extensions system originating from basic *type (phrase: specific, structure: pair) grammar*.
 The nomenclature points out relations between "specific" and "generic" phrases, and between "pair" and "logic" structure.
 We can graphically depict the extensions and their namings by the following diagram:

                        type                                           type
         (phrase: specific, structure: logic)           (phrase: generic, structure: logic)